A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: Technical Overview

 \paragraph{Existence of a Good Solution.} We now use $W$ from last section to identify a modified solution from $S$ that is $(2+O(\eps))$-approximate.
-Let $\hat{OPT}$ denote the set of centers of non-pure, non-basic cheap clusters that have a leader in $W$.
-The cost of all the other clusters, i.e., the non-pure, non-basic cheap clusters that do not have a leader in $W$ is nearly optimal.
+Let $\hat{OPT}$ denote the set of centers of expensive clusters.
+The cost of all the other optimal clusters, i.e., the pure and cheap ones, is within a factor roughly $2$ from the optimum.
 We thus wish to add to $S$ the optimal centers of $\hat{\opt}$ and remove an equally sized set $S_0\subseteq S$.
-An important constraint on $S_0$ is that it contains no center $c$ such that $c=\underset{c'\in S}{\text{ argmin }}\, d(c^*,c')$ for any center $c^* \in \opt-\hat{\opt}$.
-Intuitively, we do not wish to remove any centers that are serving the majority of points from a pure cluster, or centers that are used to serve basic cheap clusters.
-In Lemma \ref{lem:structSminusS0} we show that such an $S_0$ exists such that $M_O := S - S_0 \cup \hat{\opt}$ is a $(2+\eps)$-approximation: If a cluster of $\opt$ is pure, basic cheap, or does have a leader in $W$, there is one center in $S$ serving their clients up to a $2+\eps$ factor; for the remaining, we would have their optimum center (in $\hat{\opt}$).
+An important constraint on $S_0$ is that it contains no center $t(c^*)$, where $c^*$ is the center of an optimal cluster which is pure or cheap.
+Intuitively, such centers $t(c^*)\in S$ guarantee that the cost of points in pure and cheap clusters is within a factor roughly $2$ from the optimum.
+More precisely, in Lemma \ref{lem:structSminusS0} we show that such an $S_0$ exists so that $M_O := S - S_0 \cup \hat{\opt}$ is a $(2+O(\eps))$-approximation: If a cluster of $\opt$ is pure or cheap, there is one center $t(c^*)$ in $S-S_0$ serving their clients up to a $2+O(\eps)$ factor; for the remaining ones, we would have their optimum center (in $\hat{\opt}$).

 So our goal from now on is to approximate the solution $M_O$, where $|S_0| = \hat{\opt} = O_{\eps}(\log n)$, and this final goal has two key components: (1) removing some existing centers from $S$ and (2) adding the centers from $\hat{\opt}$.
 The issue is that stated as such this seems as hard as solving the $k$-median problem.
 We first address (1), and we will address (2) by making use of the leaders we have correctly guessed for the centers in $\hat{\opt}$ at the previous steps.